Spinosaurus: Skull

 Its skull had a narrow snout filled with straight conical teeth that lacked serrations.
 There were six or seven teeth on each side of the very front of the upper jaw, in the premaxillae, and another twelve in both maxillae behind them.
 The second and third teeth on each side were noticeably larger than the rest of the teeth in the premaxilla, creating a space between them and the large teeth in the front of the maxilla; large teeth in the lower jaw faced this space.
 The very tip of the snout holding those few large front teeth was expanded, and a small crest was present in front of the eyes.
 Using the dimensions of three specimens known as MSNM V4047, UCPC-2, and BSP 1912 VIII 19, and assuming that the postorbital part of the skull of MSNM V4047 had a shape similar to the postorbital part of the skull of Irritator, Dal Sasso and colleagues (2005) estimated that the skull of Spinosaurus was 1.75 m long, but more recent estimates suggest a length of 1.6–1.68 m.
-The Dal Sasso and colleagues skull length estimate is questioned because skull shapes can vary across spinosaurid species and because MSNM V4047 may not belong to Spinosaurus itself.
+The Dal Sasso and colleagues skull length estimate is questioned because skull shapes can vary across spinosaurid species and because MSNM V4047 may not belong to Spinosaurus itself, though recent studies have reconfirmed it as a specimen of Spinosaurus.

 Postcranial skeleton

 As a spinosaurid, Spinosaurus would have had a long, muscular neck, curved in a sigmoid, or S-shape.
 Its shoulders were prominent, and the forelimbs large and stocky, bearing three clawed digits on each hand.
 The first finger (or "thumb") would have been the largest.
 Spinosaurus had long phalanges (finger bones), and only somewhat recurved claws, suggesting that its hands were longer compared to those of other spinosaurids.

 Very tall neural spines growing on the back vertebrae of Spinosaurus formed the basis of what is usually called the animal's "sail".
 The lengths of the neural spines reached over 10 times the diameters of the centra (vertebral bodies) from which they extended.
-The neural spines were slightly longer front to back at the base than higher up, and were unlike the thin rods seen in the pelycosaur finbacks Edaphosaurus and Dimetrodon, contrasting also with the thicker spines in the iguanodontian Ouranosaurus.
+The neural spines were slightly longer front to back at the base than higher up, and were unlike the thin rods seen in the pelycosaur finbacks such as Edaphosaurus, Ianthasaurus and Dimetrodon, contrasting also with the thicker spines in the iguanodontian Ouranosaurus.

-Spinosaurus sails were unusual, although other dinosaurs, namely Ouranosaurus, which lived a few million years earlier in the same general region as Spinosaurus, and the South American sauropod Amargasaurus, might have developed similar structural adaptations of their vertebrae.
+Spinosaurus sails were unusual, although other dinosaurs, namely Ouranosaurus, which lived a few million years earlier in the same general region as Spinosaurus, and the Early Cretaceous South American sauropod Amargasaurus, might have developed similar structural adaptations of their vertebrae.
 The sail may be an analog of the sail of the Permian synapsid Dimetrodon, which lived before the dinosaurs even appeared, produced by convergent evolution.